vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Utilisation :**

-  This directive will remain on the element until the associated Vue instance finishes compilation.
-Combined with CSS rules such as `[v-cloak] { display: none }`, this directive can be used to hide un-compiled mustache bindings until the Vue instance is ready.
+  This directive will remain on the element until the associated Instance de Vue finishes compilation.
+Combined with CSS rules such as `[v-cloak] { display: none }`, this directive can be used to hide un-compiled mustache bindings until the Instance de Vue is ready.

-- **Example:**
+- **Exemple:**

   ```css
   [v-cloak] {